Jim Kahan Music Performance Summer Fellowship

 The fellowship will provide a stipend or stipends of up to a total of about $4000 to enable students, during summer 2021, to develop or make a major contribution to a music performance.
 Each applicant should submit a proposal for a project that will culminate in a presentation open to the Reed community during the academic year 2021-22, at the conclusion of which the student(s) will remain for a "talkback" with the audience.

-The deadline for submitting applications is Wednesday, April 1 2020 at noon.
+The deadline for submitting applications is Wednesday, March 31st 2021 at 12 PM noon PDT.

 Because the primary purpose of the fellowship is to enable students to spend time during the summer to prepare for a performance, a priority is to cover, for students who are on need-based financial aid, funding that these students are required to earn during the portion of the summer that will be devoted to the fellowship.
 It may also include money for summer living expenses and any travel expenses connected with the project.
 In addition, the fellowship can support the expenses of special courses, master classes, or equipment related to the project.